djvill/APLS/files/custom-dictionary/README.md

 ## Intro

 APLS uses **pronouncing dictionaries** to match individual words in a transcript to their phonemic representations.
-Its 'default' dictionary is the [Unisyn](https://www.cstr.ed.ac.uk/projects/unisyn/) lexicon for American English, which covers most of the words in any given transcript.
+Its default dictionary is the [Unisyn](https://www.cstr.ed.ac.uk/projects/unisyn/) lexicon for American English, which covers the vast majority of the words in any given transcript.
 The custom dictionary supplements Unisyn, with words in a few categories:

 - Names from Pittsburgh/western PA physical geography, human geography, and/or culture (e.g., neighborhoods like _Shadyside_, municipalities like _Sewickley_, streets like _Baum_, schools like _Milliones_, notable local figures like _Stargell_)